-Texas is a unique state in many ways, including that we don’t require workers compensation for all employers.
+Texas is a unique many ways, including that we don’t require workers comp for all employers.
 Here’s what to do if you’re hurt at work.

 Hurt on The Job in Texas?